UI-FASILKOM-OS/osp4diss/MoreGNULinux.md

         echo "           $(chktoken 1)"
         echo "Example 3) chktoken XXXX"
         echo "           $(chktoken XXXX)"
-        echo "Is $USER your GitHub Account?
-If not, please create a new user name" echo "If not, please create a new user name" return 0
+        echo "Is $USER your GitHub Account?"
+        echo "If not, please create a new user name!" return 0
     } || [ $1 == 0 ] && {
         echo "0"